Legal Notice

 • We adopt compensation and incentive practices that do not encourage our representatives to favour proprietary products over other products.

 • We disclose related and connected issuer relationships to clients.
-See also section 1 Related and connected issuers above.
+See also the Related and Connected Issuers Disclosure section above.

 3. Relations between Desjardins Securities and other Desjardins Group entities

 As part of its commercial activities, Desjardins Securities may enter into service agreements with affiliated partners who are members of the same financial group, Desjardins Group.
-These include the asset management service agreements that Desjardins Securities may enter into, as part of its discretionary management mandates and service offers, with Desjardins Global Asset Management Inc., Desjardins Capital Management Inc., NEI Investments, Fiera Capital Corporation, or other affiliated portfolio managers.
-Desjardins Securities will do so, in accordance with applicable regulations and its obligations toward its clients, by implementing a portfolio manager selection process and monitoring portfolio manager performance.
+These include the asset management service agreements that Desjardins Securities may enter into, as part of its discretionary management mandates and service offers, with Desjardins Global Asset Management Inc., Desjardins Capital Management Inc., Northwest & Ethical Investments LP, or other affiliated portfolio managers.
+Desjardins Securities will do so in accordance with applicable regulations and its obligations toward its clients by implementing a portfolio manager selection process and monitoring portfolio manager performance.

 Shared premises with Desjardins Group entities